 Facebook has moved more than 1.5 billion users out of reach of European privacy law, despite a promise from Mark Zuckerberg to apply the “spirit” of the legislation globally.

-The move is due to come into effect shortly before the General Data Protection Regulation (GDPR) comes into force in Europe on 25 May.
-Facebook is liable under GDPR for fines of up to 4% of its global turnover – around $1.6bn – if it breaks the new data protection rules.
+The move will come into effect shortly before the General Data Protection Regulation (GDPR) comes into force in Europe on 25 May.
+Facebook is liable under the GDPR Rules for fines of up to 4% of its global turnover – around $1.6bn – if it breaks the new data protection rules.

 The shift highlights the cautious phrasing Facebook has applied to its promises around GDPR.
-Earlier this month, when asked whether his company would promise GDPR protections to its users worldwide, Zuckerberg demurred.
+Earlier this month, Zuckerberg demurred when asked whether his company would promise GDPR protections to its users worldwide.
 “We’re still nailing down details on this, but it should directionally be, in spirit, the whole thing,” he said.

-Yes, it does apply to all the affiliate marketers, unless you do not target the European market and you do not collect data or monitor the data of European Citizens.
+Yes, it does apply to all affiliate marketers unless you do not target the European market and you do not collect data or monitor the data of European Citizens.

-- A Brand, a business, a business organisation, all the huge multinational conglomerates, freelancers and one-man sole traders that utilises a third party website to drive back sales to their own website to create sales the new GDPR will challenge this for Affiliate Marketers.
+- A Brand, a business, a business organisation, all the huge multinational conglomerates, freelancers and one-man sole traders that utilise a third-party website to drive back sales to their website to create sales the new GDPR will challenge this for Affiliate Marketers.

-- It even applies to people who don’t make any money or sell things from collecting and using other peoples personal data ( bloggers personal or business blogs, )anything that captures and or monitors data about the people in the EU.
+- It even applies to people who don’t make any money or sell things from collecting and using other people’s data (bloggers’ personal or business blogs), anything that captures and or monitors data about the people in the EU.

 - What does it mean in short

-Below you find a few things an affiliate marketer should bear in mind when getting ready for the GDPR.
+Below you will find a few things an affiliate marketer should remember when getting ready for the GDPR.

-Following rules applies from 25th of May when the new GDPR comes in place.
+The following rules apply from the 25th of May when the GDPR Rule is implemented.
 You are only allowed to store the customer’s data if …

-- The person that subscribes to your online service, ( blog, e-book, membership etc.) have opted-in and has allowed you to use their personal data.
+- The person who subscribes to your online service ( blog, e-book, membership, etc.) has allowed you to use their data.